 SIM card sizes explained

 There are three kinds of SIM around: standard, micro and nano.
-Standard SIMs were the original and tend to appear in slightly older phones, such as the Galaxy S2 and HTC Desire HD.
+Standard SIMs were the original and tend to appear in much older phones, such as the Galaxy S2 and HTC Desire HD.

 The next and final size is the smallest, the nano SIM.
-You’ll find nano SIM slots in the iPhone 5 onwards and in Android devices such as the HTC One M8.
+You’ll find nano SIM slots in the iPhone 5 onwards and on Android devices released within the last few years.